 The continuous authentication software provides real-time protection against fraudulent device sharing.
 It is a privacy-focused solution that analyzes HOW users type, not WHAT they type.

 ActiveLock complements endpoint security platforms and deploys state-of-the-art continuous authentication based on the typing behaviors of your employees.
 Large organizations can use it as a standalone solution or embed it in existing software.
-Contact TypingDNA or schedule a demo to see it in action. 👇
+Get your complimentary ActiveLock license to see it in action 👇